 Of the three primary ways bookkeeping services are priced, Bench uses the monthly expenses method.
 Bench offers four pricing tiers that run between $95 and $345 per month.
 The Bench Starter plan is $95 per month and is ideal for a cash-based business that has on average less than $1,000 in monthly expenses.
 Bench can also serve larger businesses with up to $1,000,000 in monthly expenses.
 Head over to the Bench website and request your free trial.

 Frequently Asked Questions (FAQs) About Small Business Accounting Services

 This section includes the most frequently asked questions about how to find the best bookkeeping service for your small business.
-If you don’t see your question below, you can post your question in our Fit Small Business forum and either myself or one of our team of experts will answer it.

 Some of the most frequently asked questions about small business accounting services are:

 1. Do I Have to Sign a Contract When I Hire a Bookkeeping Services Company?

 Most bookkeeping services companies will not require that you sign a contract.
 However, they may require a 30-day notice before canceling services.
 If you do encounter a bookkeeping services company that requires you to sign a contract, it’s recommended that you have an attorney review the contract or go with a different company.

 2. What Is the Average Cost for Bookkeeping Service?